-Sydney flying Foxes are Unique
+Our Sydney Flying Foxes are Unique

-Recently, in 2019 heatwaves that saw temperatures reach around 47°C. This saw a lot of them fall from trees to their deaths from heat exhaustion and thinned their numbers a little.
+Recently, in 2019, heatwaves saw temperatures reach around 47°C. This saw a lot of them fall from trees to their deaths from heat exhaustion and thinned their numbers a little.
 In 2011, the colony of fruit bats that called the city’s Botanic Gardens home was dispatched and moved on to protect the heritage listed trees.

-The Dark Side of Sydney flying foxes
+The Dark Side of our flying foxes

-Come and see a Sydney flying fox colony
+Come and see a flying fox colony